This document specifies best practices to be followed by Jabber/XMPP servers in handling messages sent to recipients who are offline.

 Now the recipient authenticates with the server and sends initial presence (with a non-negative priority) to the server.

 <presence email@example.com/balcony'> <priority>1</priority> </presence>

-The recipient's server now delivers the offline message to that resource (it is RECOMMENDED for the server to add a Delayed Delivery extension to indicate that the message was stored offline).
+The recipient's server now delivers the offline message to that resource, optionally with a Delayed Delivery extension to indicate that the message was stored offline.

 <message firstname.lastname@example.org/orchard' email@example.com'> <body> O blessed, blessed night!
 I am afeard.
 Being in night, all this is but a dream, Too flattering-sweet to be substantial. </body> <x from='capulet.com' stamp='20020910T23:08:25' xmlns='jabber:x:delay'> Offline Storage </x> </message>